Temporary Protected Status announced for new countries

 If you have a criminal history, you should speak to a lawyer before applying for TPS, because some crimes will prevent you from receiving TPS.

-- Venezuela: Immigrants from Venezuela who have been in the United States since March 9, 2021 can now apply for TPS.
-You must submit a TPS application for Venezuela by September 9, 2022.
+- Afghanistan: Immigrants from Afghanistan who have been in the United States since March 15, 2022 can now apply for TPS.
+USCIS must receive your TPS application for Afghanistan by November 20, 2023.
 Learn more here.

 - Burma (Myanmar): Immigrants from Burma who have been in the United States since March 11, 2021 can now apply for TPS.
-You must submit a TPS application for Burma by November 25, 2022.
+USCIS must receive your TPS application for Burma by November 25, 2022.
 Learn more here.

 - Haiti: Immigrants from Haiti who have been in the United States since July 29, 2021 can now apply for TPS.
-You must submit a TPS application for Haiti by February 3, 2023.
+USCIS must receive your TPS application for Haiti by February 3, 2023.
 Learn more here.

 - Somalia: Immigrants from Somalia who have been in the United States since July 19, 2021 can now apply for TPS.
-You must submit a TPS application for Somalia by March 17, 2023.
+USCIS must receive your TPS application for Somalia by March 17, 2023.
 Learn more here.

-- Syria: Immigrants from Syria who have been in the United States since March 31, 2021 can now apply for TPS.
-You must submit a TPS application for Syria by September 30, 2022.
+- Sudan: Immigrants from Sudan who have been in the United States since March 1, 2022 can now apply for TPS.
+USCIS must receive your TPS application for Sudan by October 19, 2023.
 Learn more here.

 - Yemen: Immigrants from Yemen who have been in the United States since July 5, 2021 can now apply for TPS.
-You must submit a TPS application for Yemen by March 3, 2023.
+USCIS must receive your TPS application for Yemen by March 3, 2023.
 Learn more here.

-This summer, the U.S. government announced that immigrants from Hong Kong who have been in the United States since August 5, 2021 can receive a different form of protection from deportation called Deferred Enforced Departure (DED).
-The details have not been announced yet, but you can check the USCIS website here for updates and more information.
+- Hong Kong: Immigrants from Hong Kong who have been in the United States since August 5, 2021 can receive a different form of protection from deportation called Deferred Enforced Departure (DED).
+DED is different from TPS and you can learn more here.

 What other countries have TPS?